Common issues with Hospitality EPOS systems

 Training or usability issues

-Every feature of our hospitality EPOS system is designed with usability in mind, and front of house staff can usually get up and running very quickly with minimal training.
-However, with any feature rich system there will be areas that benefit from some up-front training, reading of the knowledge base, or just asking questions.
+Every feature of our hospitality EPOS system is designed with usability in mind, and front-of-house staff can usually get up and running very quickly with minimal training.
+However, with any feature-rich system, there will be areas that benefit from some up-front training, reading of the knowledge base, or just asking questions.

 Check with any provider how accessible their support team is.
 If you need to send an email, wait on a phone line or fill in a form, the chances are your staff will stumble through doing things the way they have worked out instead of asking about the best way.